Why prepare and plan for serious illness?

 To live and die well, you need to plan well.

-What would be important if you or a loved one became seriously ill?
-Sometimes this happens over a period of time, but sometimes it happens quite quickly.
-Maybe you are so sick that you are unable to communicate.
-But there could be medical decisions that need to be made about the care you might receive, and doctors may ask your loved ones what your preferences would be.
+If you were to catch the virus, you may become so sick that you are unable to think or communicate clearly.
+But there will be medical decisions that need to be made about the care you might receive, and doctors may ask your loved ones what your preferences would be.
 Who would speak for you?
 And do they know what your values and preferences are?
 Unfortunately, many families experience considerable stress and anxiety when placed in this role because they don’t know the values and preferences of their loved one.

 We strongly recommend you go through this website and prepare and plan for future serious illness.
-Dr. Daren Heyland, the creator of the Plan Well planning guide, will guide you through this website.
-You’ll find videos on each page showing you how to use the website to learn about serious illness decision-making and how to make a plan to get the medical care that’s right for you.
-Click on the arrow in the image below to watch the first video:
+Dr. Daren Heyland, the creator of Plan Well Guide, will guide you through this website.
+You’ll find videos on each page, showing you how to use the website to learn about serious illness decision-making along with how to make a plan to get the medical care that’s right for you.
+To get started, simply click on the arrow in the image below to learn more by watching the first video:

 This planning guide was developed by Dr. Daren Heyland, a critical care physician and researcher who has been studying communication and decision-making when patients are seriously ill for more than 20 years.
 Our goal is to help you understand the different types of medical treatments offered, and with knowledge, help you communicate what’s important to you, so that you can share that information with your loved ones and your health care team.